-Have you spotted on the the 30 new double decker buses yet?
+Have you spotted one of the 30 new double decker buses yet?

 Brighton & Hove has welcomed the first buses in the UK that can be set to run in zero-emissions mode whenever they travel through a city centre.
 Brighton & Hove Buses have invested £9.9 million in 30 new hybrid electric buses which is great news for the environment.

-The buses can be set to run in zero-emissions mode every time they enter Ultra Low Emissions Zone (ULEZ) improving air quality in the city centre and using fuel very efficiently, reducing the emissions that contribute to climate change.
+The buses are set to run in zero-emissions mode every time they enter Ultra Low Emissions Zone (ULEZ) improving air quality in the city centre and using fuel very efficiently, reducing the emissions that contribute to climate change.

 Image: Brighton & Hove Buses